daniilnahl/AQMod/misc/notes for self.md

 Cooked - didn't work on it in a while.
 - FIXED THE BIGGEST ERROR of the project: undersupplying sensors.
 I was having issues with mq9 and sen54 because I wasn't giving them 5v since the adapter I was using to power my power supply could only output 5v and I needed it to output at least 9v.
 - Set up data collection environment.
 Instead of setting up direct data forwarder, I will do a work around with using .json files.

+#### 10/12
+1. find out why program resets when python script ends, fix that
+2. find out a way so string is split in a specific format and garbage like '\n' '\r\n' is excluded.

+#### 10/18
+Fixed the string split.
+No clue why it restarts, but I dont think it will be an issue so I will leave it be.

+#### 10/19
+1. To get increased pm values: burn candles, vacuum, geekbars, soldering, sweeping,